ushakrishnan/OliOlli-ChitChat-MCP/README.md

 ![Screenshot of question to provide a joke from the dev category and the answer from GitHub Copilot](./assets/github-copilot-get-joke.png)

-Now you have added the `JokesMCP` server to Visual Studio Code!
+Now you have added the enhanced `OliOlli MCP` server to Visual Studio Code!

-## 👨‍💻 Use the Jokes MCP Server in Microsoft Copilot Studio
+### In Microsoft Copilot Studio

+The enhanced server includes enterprise-ready features for Copilot Studio integration.

 **Import the Connector**